A Woman and a Tattered Dress…that exposed a town’s hidden evil!

 JACK ARNOLD

-The story is written by George Zuckerman and faithful Hollywood makeup artist Bud Westmore is on the crew for the makeup.
-Produced by Albert Zugsmith.
+George Zuckerman wrote the story, and faithful Hollywood makeup artist Bud Westmore was on the makeup crew.
+Albert Zugsmith produced the film.

 The film’s music is sensational.
-The overall vibe that swings between pulp melodrama orchestra and burlesque jazz is invigorating to the script.
-The score utilizes a Blues style Burlesque/ Show Tune Jazz using bassoon, oboe, horns, clarinet, piano timpani bass and viola, and a brass section.
+The overall vibe that swings between pulp melodrama orchestra and burlesque jazz invigorates the script.
+The score utilizes a blues-style Burlesque/Show-Tune Jazz using bassoon, oboe, horns, clarinet, piano timpani bass, viola, and a brass section.

-Frank Skinner does the music and it’s supervised by Joseph Gershenson.
+Frank Skinner is responsible for the music, and Joseph Gershenson supervises it.
 With an uncredited musical contribution by Henry Mancini.
 (Charade 1963) Mancini was a genius known for countless film scores and musical direction for television.
 He died in 1994

-Jeff Chandler is stone-like, in fact, his features are rather chiseled in a way that makes his looks unreal, more like a marble statue spouting lines.
+Jeff Chandler is stone-like; in fact, his features are rather chiseled, making him look unreal, more like a marble statue spouting lines.
 Yet there’s something in his face that is equally compelling at times.
 It’s hard for me to divine it.
-Having done plenty of war and western films, I’m not as familiar with his work such as Cochise in Broken Arrow 1950 or Away All Boats 1956.
-I’d like to acquaint myself with his work more as I don’t want to stop on The Tattered Dress and assume Chandler doesn’t possess a range to his acting.
+Having done plenty of war and western films, I’m not as familiar with his work, such as Cochise in Broken Arrow 1950 or Away All Boats 1956.
+I want to acquaint myself with his work more as I don’t want to stop on The Tattered Dress and assume Chandler doesn’t possess a range to his acting.
 He was the leading man opposite Joan Crawford in the melodrama Female on the Beach in 1955.

 From The Vault: Female on The Beach (1955)